 Digestive Topics : Colic

-Colic is a common condition in babies causing crying and extreme irritability in infants, particularly in the evening.
-Download the GIKids Colic Fact Sheet to understand more about diagnosing and coping with colic in your baby.
+Colic is a common condition in babies causing crying and extreme fussiness, particularly in the evening.
+Download the GIKids Colic Fact Sheet to understand more about diagnosing and coping with colic in infants.

 What is colic?